In something of a backward nod to the ways of a bygone era, it’s fair to say that Ben Hemming didn’t so much find the

 Hemming set about relentlessly honing his craft with follow-up album ‘City of Streets,’ and subsequently touring around Europe not once but twice, before immersing himself in the process of songwriting once more.

 The albums that followed, ‘The Devil Beside Me’ and ‘Broken Road’ were breakthrough moments in his career, as reflected by the music press: “One of the best things I’ve heard this year." - Music News, “[a]…visceral and gut-wrenching musical experience.” – Blues Matters. “...bleak, brooding, huge...” - RnR Magazine.
 “A thunderous record…’’ - Maverick Magazine.

-It was this success that has set him on the path to record the follow up album ‘Broken Road’.
-Although slightly lighter in tone than it’s predecessor it still follows Hemming’s dark and cathartic songwriting, developing a maturity that marks his fourth album to date.
+It was this success that has set him on the path to record his fifth album ‘Marked Man’.
+Although coming from a more Blues Rock direction than it’s predecessors it still follows Hemming’s dark and cathartic songwriting, developing a maturity that still holds true to his Blues roots.

 The result is a collection of songs that have developed to a new level of musical maturity from previous albums.
 A land mark recording full of the lyrical poetry and imagery that stands Ben Hemming apart from others, while still retaining the rawness of emotion of past releases.

 Recorded at Masterlink Productions, a studio located in rural Woking just outside of London, with producer James Welsh at the controls, the recording process acted as a ‘sale heaven’ away from the distractions of city life, and gave a real focus and direction to the album.
 “I feel I’ve surrounded myself with people who understand what I’m trying to achieve in my music.
 It’s a safe environment that has really helped develop my songwriting to the next level.
 I guess I found the self-belief I’ve been looking for.’’

-Ben Hemming, at the forefront of the U.K. Nu-Blues scene, is continuing to bask in the limelight with his new album ‘Broken Road’ out now.
+Ben Hemming, at the forefront of the U.K. Nu-Blues scene, is continuing to bask in the limelight with his new album ‘Marked Man’ out mid 2022.